 a website devoted to exploring the analytic aspects of physics

 The mathematics on this website is encoded using MathML and is best viewed with a fully standards-compliant browser: that means Firefox.
-MathML support in Safari is not as complete as Firefox, and it has been removed entirely from Chrome, so for all browsers other than Firefox MathJax is used for rendering.
+MathML support in Safari is not as complete as Firefox and has only recently returned to Chromium, so for all browsers other than Firefox MathJax is used for rendering.

 Paul Masson — Independent Physicist — San Francisco